 Alcohol abuse sends the highest number of people of any age to substance abuse treatment facilities, either alcohol alone or alcohol with a secondary drug.
 Right after alcohol comes opiates.
 While 7,272 entered drug addiction treatment for alcohol in 2008, 5,708 needed addiction treatment for heroin or one of the other opiate or opioid drugs.

 Returning Maine to its Hardy, Independent Roots

 Those who fall prey to drug addiction need substance abuse treatment centers that can help them learn to live completely drug-free.
 Unfortunately, this is often not the case in many of Maine’s drug rehabilitation centers.
-Too often, methadone or Suboxone are given to alleviate opiate withdrawal symptoms.
+Too often, methadone or Suboxone as a long-term solution.
 A person may be diagnosed as suffering from depression and may be given a benzodiazepine such as Xanax, Klonopin or Ativan.
-But it is possible to recover from addiction without further drug treatment.
+But it is possible to recover from addiction without further drugs.

-The Narconon drug and alcohol rehabilitation program uses no drugs in its substance abuse treatment Supporting a person with thoroughly researched nutritional therapy and gentle re-orientation exercises helps make withdrawal symptoms tolerable, meaning substitute drugs are not needed.
-By then proceeding to restore one’s self-esteem and personal values, an addict can learn how to become a healthy person free from the need to take drugs of any kind, and can establish a new, productive life for himself or herself once again.
+The Narconon drug and alcohol rehabilitation program supports a person with thoroughly researched nutritional therapy and gentle re-orientation exercises help make withdrawal symptoms tolerable, meaning substitute drugs are not needed.
+By then proceeding to restore one’s self-esteem and personal values, an addict can learn how to become a healthy person free from the need to abuse other drugs and can establish a new, productive life for himself or herself once again.